How to Trade Stocks for Beginners

 - Ask – The price at which people are willing to sell stock.

-The next decision we need to make is to determine what type of order we would like to put in.
+The next decision a stock trading beginner needs to determine what type of order we would like to put in.
 If we select to purchase the stock with a market order, it will likely be filled at a price close to the ask price.

 If you put in a limit order, you can set the price you would like to purchase the stock for.
 The limit price sets the maximum you are willing to pay.
-If the stock is trading at $212, but you do not want to pay more than $211, you can set a limit order for $211, and the trade will be executed only If the stock drops to that price or below.
+If the stock is trading at $212, but you do not want to pay more than $211, you can set a limit order for $211.
+Then you execute the trade only If the stock drops to that price or below.

-Similarly, if we set the limit price at $210.18, as is done in the video, that is the highest price we are willing to buy the stock at.
+Similarly, if we set the limit price at $210.18, as the video shows, that is the highest price we are willing to buy the stock at.

 The Duration of the Order

-The next thing to set is the duration of the trade.
+The next thing for a stock trading beginner to do is set is the duration of the trade.
 If you select the good until canceled option, this tells the brokerage that the price we set is good until we manually cancel it.
-In other words, it keeps the order valid until it is filled and the stock is actually bought, or until we cancel the order.
+In other words, it keeps the order valid until it is filled and the stock is actually bought.
+Or until we cancel the order.

 You can also set cancel dates.
 So if you select day order, the order will be valid until the end of the trading day.
-At that point, if the stock has not been purchased, the order will be automatically canceled.
+At that point, if the system makes no purchase, the order will be automatically canceled.

 Now we can preview and review our order.
 Some brokerages will have a commission fee for the trade, and that will be reflected in the total cost.

-Your estimated total cost will be displayed.
+It will display your estimated total cost.
 If you need to edit or cancel your order, now is the time to do so.

 Now you may place your order.

 Go to your account overview and look at your orders where you can see your filled and open orders.
-If this order has not yet been filled, you will see it in the open orders list.
+You will see your order in the open orders list until the completion of the order.

-Those are the fundamentals of how to trade stocks on an online trading platform.
+Those are the fundamentals you to know for how to trade stocks for beginners.
 Of course, that’s the easy part.
 Now you’ll need to do your research and decide on the best stocks to buy.
 And that’s where the real fun begins.